 The Royal Society for the Prevention of Cruelty to Animals received its royal stamp of approval from Queen Victoria in 1840, and The Queen is its current patron.
 Queen Victoria, who did much with Prince Albert to popularise dogs as domestic pets in the nineteenth century, became Battersea Dogs’ and Cats’ Home’s first patron in 1885 after having donated the sum of £10 to the Home.
 It was visited by the future Edward VII as Prince of Wales in 1879.
 Prince Leopold, Duke of Albany, Queen Victoria’s youngest son, famously became the first member of the British Royal Family to re-home a dog from Battersea – he adopted a fox terrier called Skippy in 1884.

-The Queen was the patron of Battersea Dogs’ and Cats’ Home from 1956 until 2016, after which the patronage was taken over by the Duchess of Cornwall.
-According to the Battersea, the Duchess of Cornwall also owns rehomed Battersea dogs – two Jack Russell terriers named Bluebell and Beth.
+The Late Queen Elizabeth II was the patron of Battersea Dogs’ and Cats’ Home from 1956 until 2016, after which the patronage was taken over by the then Duchess of Cornwall.
+According to the Battersea, Queen Camilla also owns rehomed Battersea dogs – two Jack Russell terriers named Bluebell and Beth.

 ©Elizabeth Jane Timms, 2019